wasona/wasona/README.md

 # Wasona

-A WIP crash course to Toki Pona.
+A crash course to Toki Pona.

 ## Local development